metapensiero/metapensiero.reactive/README.rst

 This package implement just that.
-No, wait, not a spreadsheet, but a way to express that a block of code (a function) that creates a result (a calculated value) or a /side effect/ depends on some other value so that when the value changes, the block of code is automatically re-run.
+No, wait, not a spreadsheet, but a way to express that a block of code (a function) that creates a result (a calculated value) or a *side effect* depends on some other value so that when the value changes, the block of code is automatically re-run.